equinor/flownet/docs/configuration_file.rst

 * swl: Connate water saturation.
 * swcr: Critical water saturation.
 * sorw: Residual oil saturation (that cannot be displaced by water).
-* krwend: Maximum relative permeability for water.
+* krwend: Maximum relative permeability for water (at residual oil saturation).
+* krwmax: Maximum relative permeability for water (at 100% water saturation).
+Defaulted to 1 if needed and not defined.
 * kroend: Maximum relative permeability for oil.
 * nw, now, ng, nog: Exponents in Corey parametrization.
 * sorg: Residual oil saturation (that cannot be displaced by gas).
 * sgcr: Critical gas saturation.
 * krgend: Maximum relative permeability for gas
+* krgmax: Defaulted to 1.
+Currently not implemented in the FlowNet config file.

 A water/oil model needs *swirr*, *swl*, *swcr*, *sorw*, *nw*, *now*, *krwend* and *kroend* to be defined.
 An oil/gas model needs *swirr*, *swl*, *sgcr*, *sorg*, *ng*, *nog*, *krgend* and *kroend* to be defined.
-A three phase model needs all 13 relative permeability parameters to be defined.
+A three-phase model needs all 13 relative permeability parameters to be defined.

-All of the relative permeability parameters above should have prior distributions defined according to `prior`_.
+All the relative permeability parameters above should have prior distributions defined according to `prior`_.

 .. figure:: https://equinor.github.io/pyscal/_images/gasoil-endpoints.png